miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 the infrastructure as a file, I use pip for all PyPI package management under a Python virtual environment.
 It's like buying your home and leasing your car.

+Fast-forward to after an incredibly focused many hours.
+I have my first FastHTML minimum viable product app done.
+Wow, amazing!
+Anyway, it's clear to me that I need a better mastery over the BQL language that Botify uses.
+So what I'm going to do is create a blog post dedicated to that.